-Any proposal by a shareholder intended to be included in the proxy materials to be distributed by the Company in connection with the 2023 Annual Meeting of Shareholders must be received by the Company on or before November 20, 2022.
-If notice of a shareholder proposal is received after February 5, 2023, proxies solicited by the Company in connection with the 2023 Annual Meeting are expected to grant the proxy holders discretionary voting authority on the proposal if and when it is raised at such Annual Meeting, regardless of whether the proposal is disclosed in the Company's proxy materials.
+Any proposal by a shareholder intended to be included in the proxy materials to be distributed by the Company in connection with the 2024 Annual Meeting of Shareholders must be received by the Company on or before November 27, 2023.
+If notice of a shareholder proposal is received after February 11, 2024, proxies solicited by the Company in connection with the 2024 Annual Meeting are expected to grant the proxy holders discretionary voting authority on the proposal if and when it is raised at such Annual Meeting, regardless of whether the proposal is disclosed in the Company's proxy materials.
+A shareholder who intends to solicit proxies in support of director nominees other than the Company's nominees at such Annual Meeting must provide notice that is in the manner and sets forth the information required by Rule 14a-19 under the Exchange Act no later than February 27, 2024.